Xianyunah/sky-adb-automusic/README.md

 ---

-Here are the English and Japanese translations of your README:

----

 ### Using `.skym` Format
 To use the software, simply rename the `.txt` file exported from Sky Music Studio to `xxx.skym`.